Yes, H&M is a fast fashion brand.

 - Between 2020 and 2021, the brand removed their Supplier Compliance data from their Supplier List, meaning it is no longer possible to see whether all comply (or in the case of previous years, do not comply).

-- H&M has a way to go on sustainability, with “aims to be climate positive by 2040“, 10 years after the impending climate crisis based on UN predictions.
+- In 2020, H&M announced aims to “reach net zero by 2040“, 10 years after the impending climate crisis based on UN predictions.

-- In 2020, H&M stopped paying its contracted garment factories using covid-19 as an excuse.
+- In the same year, H&M stopped paying its contracted garment factories using covid-19 as an excuse.
 After external pressure, they promised to pay their garment factories – but the incident should never have happened in the first place.